MatthewPierson/deverser/README.md

 # Déverser
-Simple macOS script to dump onboard SHSH with a valid Generator for iOS devices
+Simple script to dump onboard SHSH with a valid Generator for iOS devices (now with Linux support!)

 ## What is this/What does this do